Operation Good Dog LLC — Board & Train Service Agreement

 9. Liability & Risk Acknowledgment

-Client understands that boarding and training involve inherent risks, including injury, illness, or stress to Dog.
-Client voluntarily assumes all risks associated with Dog’s participation.
+Client understands that boarding and training involve inherent risks, including illness, injury, escape, stress, or death, despite reasonable precautions.

-To the fullest extent permitted by law, Operation Good Dog LLC, its owners, and employees shall not be held liable for any injury, illness, or death of Dog during care, custody, or training, including interactions with other dogs or environmental factors.
+To the fullest extent permitted by law, Operation Good Dog LLC, its owners, and employees shall not be liable for:

 9a.
 Environmental Exposure & Health Risks